Fouad Jumblatt

-Fouad Bey Jumblatt (فؤاد بك جنبلاط; 1885 – 6 August 1921) was a powerful director of the Chouf District in Lebanon.
+Fouad Bey Jumblatt (فؤاد بك جنبلاط; 1885 – 6 August 1921) was a Druze leader and the father of Kamal Jumblatt.
 He was assassinated on 6 August 1921.

 Early life and education

 Fouad Jumblatt was born in 1885.
-His family is originally from the Druze Mountain in Syria.
+His family is originally from the Nizip in modern day Turkey.
 The members of his family emigrated to Lebanon in the 17th century and settled in Mukhtara in the Chouf.
 Eventually they became as one of the two leading Druze families in Lebanon along with the Arslans.
 Fouad Jumblatt studied at the American University of Beirut.
 However, he did not graduate from the university due to his illness.

 Career

-He was appointed by Ottomans as the administrator of Shouf.
+He was appointed by the Ottomans as the administrator of Shouf.
 Then he served as governor of Shouf under the French mandate.

 Personal life

 His wife was Nazira Jumblatt (1890–1951) who enjoyed a prestigious social status after the death of her husband.
 Fouad Jumblatt was the father of Kamal Jumblatt, and grandfather of the Druze political leader, Walid Jumblatt.
 Fouad and Nazira also had a daughter, Linda Al Atrash, who was killed in her house in East Beirut in May 1976 during the civil war.